End of US highway 48 |

 |

 Over the next few years, US 48 signage was extended incrementally further west as new segments of the road were completed and/or improved.
-Then in 2017, even though the new highway was still not built between Davis and Kerens, US 48 signs were added at the designation's ultimate terminus at an interchange with I-79 near Weston:
+Then in 2017, even though the new highway was still not built between Davis and Kerens, US 48 signs were added at the designation's ultimate terminus at an interchange with I-79 near Weston.

 |

-Research and/or photo credits: Robert Brooks; Rich Cinquegrana; Josh Lintz; Mapcat; Dan Moraseski; Robert Mortell; Alex Nitzman; Eric Rosenberger; Dale Sanderson
+Research and/or photo credits: Robert Brooks; Rich Cinquegrana; Josh Lintz; Dan Moraseski; Robert Mortell; Alex Nitzman; Eric Rosenberger; Dale Sanderson

 Page originally created 2003;